Elections in India: State Assembly elections

 Members of the State Legislative Assembly are elected directly by voting from a set of candidates who contest in their respective constituencies.
 Every adult citizen of India can vote only in their constituency.
 Candidates who win the State Legislative Assemblies elections are called 'Members of Legislative Assembly' (MLA) and hold their seats for five years or until the body is dissolved by the Governor.
 The house meets in the respective state, on matters relating to the creation of new laws, removing, or improving the existing laws that affect all citizens living in that state.

 The total strength of each assembly depends on each State, mostly based on size and population.
 Similar to the Lok Sabha elections, the leader of the majority party/alliance takes an oath as Chief Minister of the State.

 The Election Commission conducts the elections and provides a voluntary facility to 80-plus-year-old electors to vote through ballot papers at their homes depending upon polling booth accessibility.
 Elections are taken up enthusiastically by a major portion of the population, who turn out in high numbers.

 For example, An 83-year-old woman, Dolma, cast her vote at the Chasak Bhatori polling station in the Pangi area of the Chamba district after covering 14 kilometers walking on a snowy road during the 2022 assembly elections in Himachal Pradesh.

-Prior to the much awaited Lok Sabha elections in 2024, the state assembly elections in Chhattisgarh, Madhya Pradesh, Rajasthan, and Telangana are an important political event.
-November 7 and November 17 are the scheduled dates for Chhattisgarh's elections, while Madhya Pradesh, Rajasthan, and Telangana will hold their votes on November 17, November 23, and November 30, respectively.
-The political climate before the national elections is anticipated to be shaped by the outcomes of these elections, which are anticipated to be declared on December 3.
-Key political players in these states are diverse and competing for domination, such as the Indian National Congress (INC), the Bharatiya Janata Party (BJP), and other regional parties.
-These states differ in the quantity of assembly seats they have; Chhattisgarh has ninety seats.